NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Eclectic Scholar.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Occultism skill and the Dwarven Pantheon Lore skill, an uncommonly broad Lore skill that pertains to Torag's faith and those faiths of his divine family.
-You gain the [[Feats/Quick Identification|Quick Identification]] skill feat.
+You gain the [[Quick Identification|Quick Identification]] skill feat.

 **Connection:** Rosha Coppervein, a Blue Warder who married into Clan Tolorr